Parkes railway station

-Parkes railway station is a heritage-listed former locomotive depot and railway station and now locomotive roundhouse and railway station located on the Broken Hill line in May Street, Parkes in the Parkes Shire local government area of New South Wales, Australia.
+Parkes railway station is a heritage-listed former locomotive depot and railway station and now locomotive roundhouse and railway station located on the Broken Hill line in May Street, Parkes in New South Wales, Australia.
 The railway station serves the town of Parkes and was built from 1881 to 1893.
 It is also known as the Parkes Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 A railway Shop Order was issued on 7 December 1912 for the construction of a 'permanent "Rest House" at Parkes (Enginemans or crew barracks).
 This reference indicates that a "temporary" Rest House or Barracks was provided there much earlier, more likely at or near the time of opening, in the 1898 period.
 The style of barracks usually provided in the 1890s, up until the early 1900s at many locations in the state, usually consisted of what was known as 'Engine Driver's' and "Guards Accommodation".
 These buildings were of a railway standards design and resembled a moderately -sized hip roofed cottage.
 They usually had two or three bedrooms at the front of the building, a kitchen and meal room toward the rear, with a bathroom and laundry at the rear.
 The toilet was usually a separate building out in the yard.
 In this situation, a train crew (driver, fireman and guard) would all sleep in the one room, three iron bedsteads being provided.
 These buildings were provided at many locations at the time, and it was quite likely that one was built at Parkes, and remained there until the 1911 period.
 No evidence of the location of any such temporary structure was found at or near the present barracks building.

 The Parkes station opened on 18 December 1893.

 Parkes is the junction point for the Broken Hill, Stockingbingal-Parkes and Parkes-Narromine lines, the latter two form a cross country route between Cootamundra on the Main South line, and Werris Creek on the Main North line.
 As such it has always been an important railway town, and still maintains a locomotive depot.

 A railway station also served Parkes Racecourse between 1923 and 1937.
 In June 1999, a Y junction opened to the west of the station removing the need for trains from Broken Hill to Cootamundra to operate via the station.